ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Discovery Using Resolver IP Addresses {#bootstrapping}

-When a DNS client is configured with an Unencrypted Resolver IP address, it SHOULD query the resolver for SVCB records for "dns://resolver.arpa" before making other queries.
+When a DNS client is configured with an Unencrypted Resolver IP address, it SHOULD query the resolver for SVCB records for the name "resolver.arpa" before making other queries.
 Specifically, the client issues a query for `_dns.resolver.arpa` with the SVCB resource record type (64)
 {{I-D.ietf-dnsop-svcb-https}}.